 There are a number of considerable differences between the observation variables and the target variables, particularly for the quarterly calculations.
-The main difference is that, at the quarterly level, information is missing on value added for most of the business sector.
-In these cases, the value added is assumed to track gross production.
-This assumption can then be modified in connection with balancing between the production and expenditure sides of GDP.
+The main difference is that, at the quarterly level, information is missing on value added for most of the business sector, see section 2.2.6.